cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 Both optimizations are equivalent in terms of time and space complexity.
 So in practice you can use any of them.

+### Time complexity

+As mentioned before, if we combine both optimizations - path compression with union by size / rank - we will reach reach nearly constant time queries.
+It turns out, that the final time complexity is $O(\alpha(n))$ on average, where $\alpha(n)$ is the inverse Ackerman function, which grows very slowly.
+In fact so slowly, that it doesn't exceed 4 for all reasonable $n$ (approximately $n < 10^{600}$).

+We will not present a proof for this time complexity, since it is quite long and complicated.